Epcot Rope Drop and Early Entry Strategy 2024

 What time should I get to Epcot?

 We recommend arriving at Epcot 30 minutes before you’re allowed in the park.
 That’s an hour before the scheduled open if you have Early Entry or 30 minutes before scheduled entry if you don’t have Early Entry.
-If you’re planning to start with Remy’s Ratatouille Adventure—which we only recommend doing from the World Showcase entrance, and you aren’t buying Genie+, you might arrive 45 minutes before the start of Early Entry.
+If you’re planning to start with Remy’s Ratatouille Adventure—which we only recommend doing from the World Showcase entrance, and you aren’t buying Multi Pass, you might arrive 45 minutes before the start of Early Entry.

 Epcot Rope Drop Strategy